EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 <img width="1920" height="1027" alt="Στιγμιότυπο οθόνης 2026-01-09 192034" src="https://github.com/user-attachments/assets/6c70fc11-afc2-4e8d-9d52-8c0620481dc4" />
 After all, this is the main purpose of the form — to have all the library’s books and their data consolidated in one place.

-🔒 For privacy and security, the screenshot does not display the *localhost URLs*.
-They can be accessed locally when running the app.

-⚠️ User-facing messages are displayed in *Greek*, for clarity and usability within the library working environment

 🔔 Finally, you can now see **all entries** here:
 ```
 http://localhost/people/